 - Correct Inaccurate Assumptions: If you’re certain that your customer’s objection is based on a flawed personal assumption, gossip, or misinformation, politely correct it and provide information that backs you up if possible.

 If you find yourself losing your sense of direction, these twelve simple questions can help you examine where you went wrong (and right!) and what you can do to avoid the same situation next time.

 Of course, objection handling is just one of a number of essential sales skills a seller must practise in order to progress successfully and quickly through their organisation’s sales cycle.

 Keep these three aspects in mind:

-Remember, too, that if a customer is interested solely in a proposal and not a conversation, they’re likely just gathering quotes and might not represent the best use of your efforts and time.
-The same applies if you your contact refuses to put you in touch with a decision-maker after multiple conversaales cycle
+- Remember, too, that if a customer is interested solely in a proposal and not a conversation, they’re likely just gathering quotes and might not represent the best use of your efforts and time.
+The same applies if your contact refuses to put you in touch with a decision-maker after multiple conversation-sales cycle

 If the prospect was already sold on the product, you wouldn’t even be having the conversation.
 Of course, not all prospects will be a good fit, and not every phone call will present opportunities to employ closing techniques and conclude a sale (when you do experience rejection as a sales professional, it’s important to know how to take it on the chin).

 But as a selling technique, learning how to identify objections early and respond appropriately will bring you far higher rates of success than getting defensive over the product’s value or chalking it up to a loss and moving on – as appealing as this may seem at times.
 Start thinking about how you could improve your objection handling and sales skills today